 Burst training saves you time.
 Like I mentioned before, burst training blows the time excuse out of the water.
 After all, you’re looking at 30 minutes max, which even the busiest person can schedule (yes, schedule) into their insanely hectic day.

-For all you newbies: try a 4 x 4 Workout and let me know your thoughts.
+For all you newbies: try a Fast Blast Workout and let me know your thoughts.
 Hey, it’s free, and summer’s almost here, so what do you have to lose except the body fat?

 Babraj JA, et al. Extremely short duration high intensity interval training substantially improves insulin action in young healthy males.
 BMC Endocrine Disorders 2009, 9:3.